You can use Restorepoint to create policies to verify that your devices comply with corporate or regulatory guidelines.

 You can use password policies to configure various rules to enforce password strength for devices and users.
 These settings are used in the strength meter that is displayed in all password fields : the background of the field will change color, from red for an unacceptable password, to yellow for a weak password, to green for a good password.
 Password Strength reports are available on the Reports page.

-You can use the following rules:
+You can use the following rules for device passwords and user passwords:

 Configuration Baselines

-Configuration versions can be marked as Baseline by clicking the checkmark symbol in the Version column of the Configurations tab.
+Configuration versions can be marked as Baseline by the checkmark symbol in the Version column of the tab.
 When you perform subsequent backups, an email notification is sent if the configuration differs from a baseline version.
 This allows you to quickly check if the current configuration is an approved version.